Getting a £5 Million Mortgage

 There can also be tax advantages to putting your wealth into property.

-High value mortgages are also available for those who are asset rich but have a low basic income that is supplemented by large bonuses or commissions.
-In these circumstances your broker may recommend taking out a private mortgage.
-A broker will be able to advise on whether your assets are sufficient collateral and whether borrowing against them is wise.
+High-value mortgages are also available for asset-rich people with a low basic income that large bonuses or commissions supplement.
+In these circumstances, your broker may recommend taking out a private mortgage.
+A broker can advise on whether your assets are sufficient collateral and whether borrowing against them is wise.

 Get matched with a broker who specialises in large mortgages

-High value mortgage lending is a complex and specialist market.
-Many of the top providers have no customer facing presence and only deal with brokers.
+High-value mortgage lending is a complex and specialist market.
+Many top providers have no customer-facing presence and only deal with brokers.

 We work with mortgage brokers who have extensive knowledge and industry experience.
 They will guide you through your application, negotiate the best deal and simplify the process.